 The Azure Bastion service is a new fully platform-managed PaaS service that you provision inside your virtual network.
-It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over SSL.
+It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines do not need a public IP address.

-Bastion provides secure RDP and SSH connectivity to all VMs in the virtual network in which it is provisioned.
-Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world while still providing secure access using RDP/SSH.
+Bastion provides secure RDP and SSH connectivity to all of the VMs in the virtual network in which it is provisioned.
+Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while still providing secure access using RDP/SSH.
 With Azure Bastion, you connect to the virtual machine directly from the Azure portal.
 You don't need an additional client, agent, or piece of software.

 RDP and SSH are some of the fundamental means through which you can connect to your workloads running in Azure.
 Exposing RDP/SSH ports over the Internet isn't desired and is seen as a significant threat surface.
 This is often due to protocol vulnerabilities.
 To contain this threat surface, you can deploy bastion hosts (also known as jump-servers) at the public side of your perimeter network.
 Bastion host servers are designed and configured to withstand attacks.
 Bastion servers also provide RDP and SSH connectivity to the workloads sitting behind the bastion, as well as further inside the network.